-- 14. Nonroad Operating Hours: No funds awarded under this RFP shall be used to retrofit, replace or upgrade or replace a nonroad engine operates less than 500 hours per year. - 15.
-Nonroad Model Year and Tier: No funds awarded under this RFP shall be used to retrofit, upgrade or replace Tier 4 (including Tier 4i) nonroad engines.
-Refer to Table 2 for further explanation.
-No funds awarded under this RFP shall be used to replace nonroad vehicles and equipment with vehicles/equipment powered by unregulated or Tier 1 engines.
+- 14. Nonroad Operating Hours: No funds awarded under this RFP shall be used to retrofit, replace or upgrade or replace a nonroad engine that operates less than 500 hours per year.
+Engine hours may be combined to reach the 500-hour threshold where two engines will be scrapped and replaced with a single engine. - 15.
+Nonroad Model Year and Tier: No funds awarded under this RFP shall be used to retrofit, upgrade or replace a nonroad engine that is 50 HP or less and engine model year 2005 or older, or between 51-300 HP and engine model year 1995 or older, or 301 HP or greater and engine model year 1985 or older.
+Refer to Table 3 for further explanation.